15 Breakfast Salads Worth Waking Up For

-It may be called the "Kale Citrus Salad," but we're thinking "Fat-Zapping Breakfast Appetizer Salad" is a far more accurate title.
+It may be called the “Kale Citrus Salad,” but we’re thinking “Fat-Zapping Breakfast Appetizer Salad” is a far more accurate title.
 (But admittedly, a bit wordy.)
 Why?
-Eating half a grapefruit before meals may help reduce belly fat, according to a study Metabolism study.
+Eating half a grapefruit before meals may help reduce belly fat, according to a Nutrition & Metabolism study.
 So, nosh on this salad and then dive into a small bowl of your favorite breakfast staple.
 Overnight oats, anyone?

 Get The Recipe From Minimalist Baker.